Click the logo above to reach

 January 14, 1973 and had return to

-A section from a 1954 Italia Line brochure
+section from a 1954 Italia Line brochure

-MS Giulio Cesare details and specifications.
+MS Giulio Cesare details and specifications:

-Names and all owners:
+Names and owners:

 1 … 1952